spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/required-permissions.md

 - [Static Placement](#static-placement) - Palette will deploy clusters on a pre-existing network resources specified by you.

-- [Dynamic Placement](#dynamic-placement) - Palette will create the nework resources required for the cluster.
+- [Dynamic Placement](#dynamic-placement) - Palette will create the network resources required for the cluster.

 - [Validator](#validator) - Use the Validator open-source framework to validate the permissions required by Palette.